Directors and Officers Liability Insurance

 Tejas Jain's avatar

-Corporate Identification Number (CIN) is an alphanumeric code of 21 characters assigned to companies registered in India.
+Corporate identification number cin of company is an alphanumeric code of 21 characters assigned to companies registered in India.
 It is a kind of unique identification similar to PAN of individuals and it is issued by the Registrar of Companies (ROC) of the Ministry of Corporate Affairs (MCA).

 CIN is assigned upon incorporation and is the identity of the company through its lifecycle unless it is changed due to some structural changes (such as conversion of the company to a public company or vice versa).
 Section 12(3) (c) of the Companies Act, 2013 regulates the usage and display of these numeric digits.

-The importance of a CIN extends far beyond just regulatory compliance.
+The importance of a corporate identification number cin of company extends far beyond just regulatory compliance.
 Here’s why it matters:

 • Legal Identity: It serves as the legally recognized identity of a registered company.